nichia/goodreads_books/README.md

 # GoodreadsBooks

 Welcome to GoodreadsBooks CLI gem!
 This is a command line application that lists books that are Winners of Goodreads Choice Awards.
-By default, the app will list the most recent choice awards winning books for each book category from Goodreads web page https://www.goodreads.com/choiceawards.
+By default, the app will list the choice awards winning books from the most recent year as published by Goodreads web page https://www.goodreads.com/choiceawards.

 Users then have the option to:
   1) select a different Choice Awards year (awards year are from 2010 until the most recent year, which is usually the previous calendar year)